vishalendu/kafkaTopicIncreaseReplicationFactor/README.md

         ./kafka-topics --zookeeper $ZOOKEEPER_CONNECT --describe --topic __consumer_offsets

+# My Script to generate the Json File

 The most important part of this process is the json file that needs to be created.
 To make it automatable, I have written a small script that should be able to generate an output consisting of the json provided: topic= <name of the topic>
 partition= <total partitions in the topic>